October 10th

 Day 1:

 Guests starting with us in Buenos Aires will depart in our van on Friday afternoon in route to Salta (flight to, and accommodations in Buenos Aires are not included in tour price).
 The shuttle from Buenos Aires to Salta takes 20 hours, arriving on Saturday.If you choose to fly to Salta, we will meet you there on Saturday.
 The group will rendezvous in Salta this afternoon.
-Transfer to Chicoana and time for an Argentinean asado(Barbacue), while we receive a briefing for the next days program.
+Transfer to Chicoana and time for relax before receiving the briefing of the bike tour program.

 2